Noorts/DLSA/DAS5.md

 # spawn a job
 poetry run python3 tui --query datasets/query_sequences.fasta --database datasets/target_sequences.fasta --server-url http://10.149.0.59:8000 --match-score 2 --mismatch-penalty 1 --gap-penalty 1 --top-k 5
 ```

+## Experiments

+To effortlessly run experiments on the DAS5 cluster, the [run_das5_experiments.py](utils/run_das5_experiments.py) was created.
+This quick and dirty script automates the starting of the master and workers, the submission of a job using the CLI, and collects all results into a JSON file.
+See the script for more information.

+For detailed experiment setups and results, and plotting see the [DLSA-Experiments](https://github.com/Noorts/DLSA-Experiments) repository.